-Have you ever had a project that had so many issues you wanted to throw in the towel and just leave it incomplete?
-That has been this project for me.
-Nearly anything and everything that could have possibly gone wrong with it happened, which means that the re-do that I expected to take two weeks ended up taking a little over three months.
+Have you ever had a project that ended up having so many issues come up that you wanted to throw in the towel and just leave it incomplete?
+That has been this particular project for me.
+Nearly anything and everything that could have gone wrong with it has, which means that the re-finish that I expected to take two weeks ended up taking a little over three months.
+Yikes!
 Would you believe that one of those “things” was my car breaking down and it and the trailer got stranded near Park City for almost a week?
-Holy Canoli was it frustrating!
+Oh man was it has been frustrating!

 I guess it is a good thing that I am too cheap to replace my trailer and knew that I just had to keep rolling with every punch that came my way and eventually it would get done.
-So here it is…finally.
+So here is the reveal…finally.

 Here are some better shots of the wood deck, so that you can see it is kind of cracking in some places.
 It really needed some love.

 Here is what it looked like once the mesh had been added, plus I’m showing you more of the rusty spots and faded black paint.

 *I’ve got links to several other helpful posts down at the bottom, so make sure to keep on scrolling!*

 One of the many hiccups that I encountered when redoing this trailer came when it was time to prep the wood.

 I had every intention of taking off each individual board, sanding it really well and then treating it (and repainting the bolts black), but of course…wouldn’t you know that when I laid down under the trailer I discovered that almost every single bolt was bent so much that I could not even remove them without ripping the boards apart…so I went with plan B.